NBISweden/NBIS-support-framework/code/README.md

 # Code

-This is the `code` directory, in which you can scripts or snippets of code that is not included in *e.g* pipelines or reports.
+This is the `code` directory, in which you can put scripts or snippets of code that is not included in *e.g.* pipelines or reports.

 [*(back to project home directory)*][sf-home]